 What is Password Management?

 Passwords are the keys to the kingdom.
 They allow users to log in to your information systems.
 When passwords are managed well, only authorized users can log in.
-If you want a strong password management system, you need to follow rules that help you create strong passwords and set up automatic events that manage passwords.
+If you want a strong password management system, you need to follow rules that help you create strong passwords and set up automatic password management events.
 Here are some tips:

 - Password defaults.
 Have users change the default passwords that allow them to initially log in to a system.